lpmi-13/kubernetes-the-hard-way-linode/docs/01-prerequisites.md

 └──────────────┴─────────┴───────────────────────────────────────────────────────────────────────────────────────┴────────┘
 ```

-I _think_ all we need for this tutorial are linodes and nodebalancers, but I guess we'll find out! :)
+I _think_ all we technically need for this tutorial are linodes and nodebalancers, but we can probably add a firewall to be a bit more serious.

 ```
 REGION=eu-west